GANWANSHUI/LWANet/README.md

 # LWANet
-This repository contains the codes for our paper: "Light-weight Network for Real-time Adaptive Stereo Depth Estimation".
+This repository contains the codes for our paper: [Light-weight Network for Real-time Adaptive Stereo Depth Estimation](https://www.sciencedirect.com/science/article/pii/S0925231221002599)